ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 #### Assigned to others

-This section contains orders in states higher than *New* and lower than *Released*.

-They are assigned to users **different** from the currently logged-in one.
+Contains Planned and Firm Planned orders which are assigned to users **different** from the currently logged-in one.

 ---